open-mmlab/mmaction2/demo/README.md

 ## Audio Demo

 Demo script to predict the audio-based action recognition using a single audio feature.

-To extract audio features use the `build_audio_features.py` script.
+The script `extract_audio.py` can be used to extract audios from videos and the script `build_audio_features.py` can be used to extract the audio features.

 ```shell
 python demo/demo_audio.py ${CONFIG_FILE} ${CHECKPOINT_FILE} ${AUDIO_FILE} {LABEL_FILE} [--device ${DEVICE_TYPE}]